Pressure Cooked Corned Beef & Cabbage

 Have a Guinness or a Jameson as you listen to the gentle rocking of the pressure cooker weight while Black 47 plays in the background.
 Then have another since it’s gonna be an hour.

-After the cook time, removed the pot from heat and depressurize.
+After the cook time, remove the pot from heat and depressurize.
 Remove your beef.
 If your cooker has a vegetable tray, add this and now add another cup of water, the potatoes, carrots, the other half of the garlic and onion, and cabbage quarters on top.
 If your quantities don’t fit, only do the potatoes and cabbage and do the carrots next as a separate pass.

 Reseal and heat on high again until the rocker is rolling.
 Cook for 5 mins only.